Who: Julianne Siadek

 [She pulls out a domed artifact with lit pieces of what look like giant iridescent macaroni and puts it on her head.
 It’s her brain.
 And it lights up.]

 I came up with a new level of the costume today, I’m going to use my skeleton for some sort of Glitter Reaper performance art to collect souls at Burning Man.
 It’s going to be a beautiful Death.
 The first time I did Ayahuasca, I had rainbows injected into my blood.
 I was not a rainbow person before.
 I had this very clear vision, though, and now I have rainbow blood.

 Julianne Siadek is a native New Orleanian, and you will often find her sewing and creating like mad in New Orleans all year round.
-To see her work and learn more about Julianne Siadek, you can check out her website and you can email her for custom work at: firstname.lastname@example.org.
+To see her work and learn more about Julianne Siadek, you can check out her website, her shop, her instagram and you can email her for custom work at: firstname.lastname@example.org.